-A student who is withdrawn for not making Satisfactory Academic Progress either by qualitative or quantitative standards, has not made academic progress after being placed on Academic/Financial Aid Warning, or has been disqualified by failing a class three (3) times, will be withdrawn from the institution and notified in writing by the VP of Academics.
+A student who is withdrawn for not making Satisfactory Academic Progress either by qualitative or quantitative standards, has not made academic progress after being placed on either Academic or Financial Aid Warning, or has been disqualified by failing a class three (3) times, will be withdrawn from the institution and notified in writing by the Vice President of Academics and Career Pathways.
 They will not be eligible for federal financial aid.
 A student who has failed two classes in succession must successfully repeat one of the failed classes before progressing in the program.
 If the class is not immediately available, a mod waiver or withdrawal may be necessary until the class is available.
-A student will be withdrawn for receiving three failing grades in succession.
+A student will be academically withdrawn for receiving three failing grades in succession.
 A student who has been academically withdrawn has the right to appeal that determination in accordance with the appeals procedure.